Maternity leave is a vital part of preparing for a new baby, providing time to recover, bond, and adjust to life as a parent.

 Queensland (QLD)

-When it comes to the question of how long maternity leave in QLD is, employees are entitled to the national 12 months of unpaid leave.
+In QLD, employees are entitled to the national 12 months of unpaid leave.

 Learn more about maternity leave in QLD.